 - Cognitive-behavioral therapy

 - Yoga therapy

 These treatment options are ideal for stopping the side effects of alcohol abuse.

-The best way to combat the physical and emotional health consequences of a substance use disorder is early intervention.
+Early intervention is the best way to combat the physical and emotional health consequences of a substance use disorder.
 Don’t wait.
 If you or someone you love has a drinking problem, Red Oak can help you get the help you need today.
-Call 866.457.7590 today.
+Call us at 828.382.9699 or fill out our online contact form today.